Mold Compass Free mold guidance and practical resources

 Summer

-With annual temperatures averaging 65.4 F, AC systems experiences run frequently.
+With annual temperatures averaging 65.4 F, AC systems often run for long stretches.
 Keep condensate lines clear and lower levels dehumidified.

 Fall